NEWS and EVENTS

 EVENTS, COFFEE AFTERNOONS and BOOK CLUB.

-Please check on the website, the Library Facebook page or phone the Town Council before attending any events, as the Library is currently closed for re-furbishment and re-opening is dependent on Government health advice.
+Please check on the website, the Library Facebook page or phone the Town Council before attending any events, as the Library is currently only partially reopened.

 Held on the second Tuesday of each Month from 2.30 - 4.30 p.m. at Barlby Library and Community Hub.